How to choose the right Japanese language school for you

 Learning Japanese full-time can be an intense experience, especially if you attend a language school that is fast-paced, gives a lot of homework and assignments, and is very strict.
 This learning style doesn’t suit everyone, so it’s important to consider this when choosing a school.

 You also need to take into account your goals and what you want to achieve.
-If you’re serious about getting into higher education or working in Japan, you may need to enrol in a school that’s higher intensity to develop your language skills faster.
+If you’re serious about getting into higher education or working in Japan, you may need to enroll in a school that’s at a higher intensity to develop your language skills faster.

 If you want to work part-time while studying, then a medium to low intensity school would work better since you’ll have more time outside of school.
 A medium intensity school offers a great balance between study pace and free time, where you can experience your life in Japan as a student more without sacrificing your learning progress.